Open-EO/openeo-udf/README.rst

 The entry point of an UDF is a single dictionary or map, that can be represented by a class object as well, depending on the programming language.

-The schemas SpatialExtentSchema, RasterCollectionTileSchema, FeatureCollectionTileSchema, HyperCubeSchema, StructuredDataSchema, MachineLearnModelSchema and UdfDataSchema are a OpenAPI 3.0 based definitions for the UDF API.
+The schemas SpatialExtentSchema, FeatureCollectionTileSchema, HyperCubeSchema, StructuredDataSchema, MachineLearnModelSchema and UdfDataSchema are a OpenAPI 3.0 based definitions for the UDF API.
 These schemas are implemented as python3 classes with additional functionality in the Python3 REST test server.